AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/overview.md

 ## How to start using AdGuard VPN for Windows

 To start using AdGuard VPN for Windows, download the app from [our website](https://adguard-vpn.com/welcome.html).
-The installation takes no more than a minute — and you'll see a dialog window where you'll need to check at least one box applying the terms of the User Agreement and the Privacy Policy.
+The installation takes no more than a minute — and you'll see a dialog window where you'll need to check at least one box applying the terms of the User Agreement and the Privacy policy.
 And it's up to you to decide whether you want AdGuard to collect anonymized data about your app usage.
 At last the program will ask you to sign in, either via [AdGuard account](https://auth.adguard.com/login.html) or via social networks (Apple, Google, Facebook).
 That's all, you can now use AdGuard VPN for Windows.

 ## Home screen

 ![AdGuard VPN for Windows Home Page](https://cdn.adguardvpn.com/content/release_notes/vpn/windows/v2.0/new_main_window_en.png)

 The most noticeable item on the **Home Screen** is the AdGuard VPN connect/disconnect button.
 Underneath, you can see the [mode](#exclusions) in which the application is running and the selected server below.
 On the right side of the screen you will find all available locations.
-The fastest location, i.e. the one with the shortest ping, is shown at the top of the list.
+The fastest location, i.e. the one with the lowest ping, is shown at the top of the list.

 At the top of the screen there is a navigation panel with four tabs: **Home**, **Exclusions**, **Support**, **Settings**.